tomsquest/tomsquest.github.io/_posts/2013-09-30-maven-in-colors.md

 ### Restrictions

-Using this method does not work when Maven asks for input, for example when using the release:prepare goal.
+Using this method does not work when Maven asks for input, for example, when using the release:prepare goal.

 Workaround :

 - Ignore the alias with `\mvn` when releasing
-- Don't use the release plugin and prefer the solution of Axel Fontaine :
+- Don't use the release plugin and prefer the solution of Axel Fontaine:
   [Maven Release Plugin: The Final Nail in the Coffin](http://axelfontaine.com/blog/final-nail.html)

 ## Maven Agent

-Jean-Christophe Gay wrote an interesting bit of code to handle the problem : a Java agent to hack Maven logging.
+Jean-Christophe Gay wrote an interesting bit of code to handle the problem: a Java agent to hack Maven logging.

-The code is here : [Maven Color on GitHub](https://github.com/jcgay/maven-color)
+The code is here: [Maven Color on GitHub](https://github.com/jcgay/maven-color)

 ### Restrictions